asoplata/ya-pandoc-template/README.md

 3. Copy the `templates` folder to your `$HOME/.pandoc` folder.

 4. Copy the `Makefile` file to the same folder that contains your Markdown files.
 Note that you will have to do this for every project you want to use these templates in...but that means you now have a consistent, easy, and reproducible way to build all your documents!
+You could also just use a symbolic link to where you downloaded the Makefile

 5. Now you're ready to [Use](#Usage) the templates!